 What is Intrauterine insemination?

-Intrauterine insemination is a fertility treatment that uses a catheter to place washed sperm inside the uterus.
+Intrauterine insemination is a fertility treatment that utilizes a catheter to place washed sperm inside the uterus.

 What are the indications for IUI?